 In this era MMP also designed the dynamic, daring Centennial and Lockhart Halls for the University of Winnipeg (515 Portage Avenue, 1969-72 and 1970).
 The first of these was the firm’s imaginative, high-tech solution to an already crowded site.
-Another group of projects that Rattray was involved during this busy phase were three buildings for John A. Flanders, a long time real estate developer.
-The first was the Mercantile Bank and office tower at 305 Broadway – on a site owned by MMP partner Robert Moore.
-The next was the massive multi-use Medical Arts Building (1972-1974) whose rhythmically patterned window-to-wall ratio conceals a teeming hive of medical and dental offices, labs, support services and retail space.
-The last was the eye-catching, octagonal Assiniboine Credit Union head office (125 Garry Street, 1974) where an open feeling two-storey vestibule surrounded by large concrete columns sit below a main nine-storey block.
+During this busy phase, Rattray was also involved in designing three buildings for John A. Flanders, a long time real estate developer.
+The first was the Mercantile Bank and office tower at 305 Broadway, on a site owned by MMP partner Robert Moore.
+The next was the massive multi-use Medical Arts Building (1972-1974) whose rhythmically patterned window-to-wall ratio concealed a teeming hive of medical and dental offices, labs, support services and retail space.
+The last was the eye-catching, octagonal Assiniboine Credit Union head office (125 Garry Street, 1974) where an open feeling two-storey vestibule surrounded by large concrete columns sits below a main nine-storey block.

-Over his career Rattray has frequently engaged with council work with the Manitoba Association of Architects, a relationship he commenced in 1966.
+Over his career Rattray frequently engaged with council work with the Manitoba Association of Architects, a relationship he entered in 1966.
 In 1972, he was elected President of the MAA during a slowdown of industrial development.
 Partially motivated by this economic situation, Rattray advocated the rehabilitation of older buildings as a good prospect for architects’ futures – one which might furthermore enrich the urban fabric.
 At the same time he favoured an evolutionary city planning process in which the needs of citizens came before broader master plans.
-In a 1973 interview Rattray stated that he was concerned with “the texture of urban development, and feels that it is important to include both existing and new structures in civic development.”
+In a 1973 interview Rattray said he was concerned with the texture of urban development, and felt it was important to include both existing and new structures in civic development.
 He elaborated that more attention ought to be “given to the rehabilitation of sound older buildings rather than their destruction and replacement” and that “We need variety.
 Overall master planning by government is in many cases grossly unsatisfactory.”

-Michael Rattray terminated his registration with the MAA in September 1999 but worked for some years after that time with MMP.
+Michael Rattray terminated his registration with the MAA in September 1999 but worked for some years after that with MMP.
 Apart from architecture he has been involved at the board level in many community associations including the Salvation Army Red Shield Appeal, the Manitoba Club, the Granite Curling Club, the Sanatorium Board of Manitoba, the United Way, the Children’s Hospital Research Foundation and Community Ownership Solutions, the St. Charles Curling Club, the Winnipeg Squash and Racquet Club and the Winnipeg Winter Club.